-Palm rats are extremely common in Florida and the US Gulf Coast and can cause extensive damage to your attic if they are not dealt with quickly.
+Palm rats or palm tree rats are extremely common in Florida and the US Gulf Coast and can cause extensive damage to your attic if they are not dealt with quickly.

-The species that you are dealing with is actually the common black rat, also known as a roof rat or a tree rat.
+The species that you are dealing with is actually the common black rat, also known as a roof rat, fruit rat or tree rat.
 As you might have guessed by their other common names, black rats are spectacular climbers and will readily nest in trees.

 So now that you know what these rodents are the big question is what to do about them.

-Fixing the problem takes a little work but in the end is not that hard.
+Fixing the problem takes a little work but is not that hard in the end.
 The whole process has three main steps: